Zoeayilara/Movico/README.md

 ### Setup

-- With git, clone the code to your machine, or download a ZIP of all the files directly.
+- With git, clone the code to your machine.
-- [Download the ZIP file from this location](https://github.com/shaqdeff/Movie-Metro/archive/refs/heads/develop.zip) or run the following [git](https://git-scm.com/) command to clone the files to your machine:
+- Run the following [git](https://git-scm.com/) command to clone the files to your machine:

 ```
 git clone https://github.com/shaqdeff/Movie-Metro.git